Optimizing Ollama VRAM Settings for Using Local LLM on macOS (Fine-tuning: 2)

 }

-Checking Context Size of LLM
+Checking Context Length of LLM

 The easiest way is to use the Ollama’s command ollama show <modelname> to display the context length.
 Example: